 Accredited testing ensures a high quality in the testing performed and reliable results.
 All laboratories are accredited according to national accreditation schemes: DANAK, SWEDAC and NA (Norwegian Accreditation).

-Control and examination of mechanical properties of materials and welds using destructive testing.
+Control and examination of mechanical properties of materials and welds.

 Accredited tensile testing of materials, metals and joining methods ensures reliable results